project-allocator/project-allocator/README.md

 1. Click **Fork** at the top right
 2. Select your GitHub account/organisation to fork the repository to
-   a.
-Make sure you don't already have a repository named `project-allocator-deploy`, `project-allocator-backend` or `project-allocator-frontend` under your GitHub account/organisation
+   1. Make sure you don't already have a repository named `project-allocator-deploy`, `project-allocator-backend` or `project-allocator-frontend` under your GitHub account/organisation
 3. Leave **Repository name** and **Descriptio** empty
 4. Leave **Copy the main branch only** selected
 5. Click **Create fork**